-Walter Hagen held the White Bear course record for years and Tom Vardon, younger brother of six-time British Open champion Harry, was the club professional.
+The club has a rich and interesting history: Walter Hagen held the White Bear course record for years and Tom Vardon, younger brother of six-time British Open champion Harry, was the club professional.
 In 1929 White Bear member Harrison Johnston won the US Amateur Championship at Pebble Beach.
 Defending champion, Bobby Jones was the favourite to win the 1929 US Amateur, making it three-in-a-row but he was knocked out in the first round.
-More recently, Tom Doak announced that the course at White Bear Yacht Club comprises some of the best Donald Ross designed holes he has ever seen.
+More recently, Tom Doak declared that the course at White Bear Yacht Club comprises some of the best Donald Ross designed holes he has ever seen.

 With modest length, White Bear requires accuracy rather than length from the tee.
 If you suffer from a lack of balance, White Bear might not be the course for you as you will seldom get a flat stance.

 This is the most underrated and under-appreciated Donald Ross course in the country.
 The most distinctive feature of this course is the dramatically rumpled fairways.
 I can’t even imagine how this course was built a century ago; it’s just a testament to the mastermind who signed off on the layout.
 Fabulous undulation throughout the property makes for a terrific golfing experience.

 There aren’t too many courses in the whole world that offer a rippling piece of land like this, Durban Country Club and Highlands Links come to mind.
 It’s common to associate blind shots with the links courses that dominate the British and Irish coastlines; however, it was tremendous fun hitting blind shots around this course knowing that the ocean was thousands of miles away.

 The heaving land has peaks and troughs that resonate around the property and the Ross greens were crowned and undulating at their best.